TbLtzk/Centaurus/README.md

 ## Contribute

 I am a complete newbee to HTML/JS, Ionic, so
+* Use the app and report any bugs
-* just contribute new code
+* Just contribute new code
-* peer review and improve existing code
+* Peer review and improve existing code
-* Donate to our Stellar-Address `gEux6NhrybVLuvgaYrgThTk4d3Kmd3s4NP` (need 25$ for upload to Playstore)
+* Donate to our Stellar-Address `gwhiWKCTvS8Mb5kZeGygeiyQKmFTUJfN1D`

 ## Levels of Contribution